 You can show this quickly and easily to staff in shops, pubs and other places.
 It explains that you have a medical condition and need urgent access to a toilet.

-We have a free toilet card you can use (see page 56 for contact details).
-The Bladder and Bowel Community also offer a free 'Just Can't Wait' toilet card and phone app (see page 61).
+We have a free toilet card you can use (see page 62).
+The Bladder and Bowel Community also offer a free 'Just Can't Wait' toilet card and phone app (see page 67).

 Use disabled toilets